spokestack/spokestack.io/content/docs/React Native/getting-started.md

 ### Edit Info.plist

 Add the following to your Info.plist to enable permissions.
-In XCode, also ensure your iOS deployment target is set to 13.0 or higher.

 ```xml
 <key>NSMicrophoneUsageDescription</key>